-New Kind of Paper, part 4
+New Kind of Paper, Part Four

 In previous parts (1, 2, 3) I describe New Kind of Paper – an app that will enhance paper & pencil, the best medium for thinking, with capabilities of a crazy advanced calculator.